jonnor/machinehearing/environmental-noise/dominant-sound.md

 If B is -10dB of A, then B contribution to sum is 0.4 dB This means that when A is +10 dB of B, its contribution to the sum is neglible.

+## Thresholds for becoming noticable noise

+TITLE 7 NATURAL RESOURCES & ENVIRONMENTAL CONTROL DELAWARE ADMINISTRATIVE CODE, 1149 Regulations Governing the Control of Noise.
+USA

+> Intrusive noise means unwanted sound which intrudes over and above the existing noise at a given location.
+> The relative intrusiveness of the sound depends upon its
+> amplitude, duration, frequency, time of occurrence and tonal or informational content as well as the prevailing ambient noise level.
+> A sound pressure level of 3 dB(A) above the ambient level is normally just discernable,
+> with levels of 5 dB(A) to 10 dB(A) the lower level region for complaints.

+Noise Guide for Local Government Part 2 Noise assessment, Australia

+> The NSW Industrial Noise Policy (EPA 2000),
+> which is specifically aimed at large and complex industrial activities,
+> defines intrusive noise as 5 decibels above the background noise level
+>
+> The background level is the LA90 measurement of all noise in the area of the complaint
+> without the subject noise operating or affecting the measurement results.
+>
+> The Interim Construction Noise Guideline (DECC 2009) notes there may be
+> some community reaction to noise from major construction projects where this is more than 10 decibels
+> above the background noise level for work during the daytime.
+> This recognises that construction noise is generally temporary
+> with the community having a slightly higher tolerance for it.

+BS4142:2014 states

+> The significance of sound of an industrial and/or commercial nature depends
+> upon both the margin by which the rating level of the specific sound source exceeds the background
+> sound level and the context in which the sound occurs
+> ...
+> A difference of around +10dB or more is likely to be an indication of a significant adverse impact, depending on the context.”
+> A difference of around +5dB is likely to be an indication of an adverse impact, depending on the context.”